ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 ### Sharing your measurement

-You can share your OONI Probe measurements with OONI Explorer link through the **Share button** in an OONI Probe test result or by manually copying and sharing this link.
+You can share your OONI Probe measurements using OONI Explorer link through the **Share button** in an OONI Probe test result or by manually copying and sharing this link.

 ## Configuring your OONI Probe settings